-Summary: This study examine the role of omega-3 fatty acid supplementation in protecting muscle loss during muscle-disuse and in cancer cachexia.
+Summary: This study examines the role of omega-3 fatty acid supplementation in protecting muscle loss during muscle-disuse and in cancer cachexia.

 McGlory C, Calder PC, Nunes EA.
 The Influence of Omega-3 Fatty Acids on Skeletal Muscle Protein Turnover in Health, Disuse, and Disease.
 Front Nutr.
 2019;6:144.
 Published 2019 Sep 6. doi:10.3389/fnut.2019.00144